pytorch/torchchat/README.md

 We can specify quantization parameters with the --quantize option.
 The quantize option takes a JSON/dictionary with quantizers and quantization options.

+generate and export (for both ET and AOTI) can both accept quantization options.
+We only show a subset of the combinations to avoid combinatorial explosion.

 #### Embedding quantization (8 bit integer, channelwise & groupwise)